 Why Should I Consider Working With An Attorney For My Workers’ Comp Claim?

-Although the law requires employers to have workers’ compensation insurance coverage for employees, it does not require the insurance companies to pay out.
-The harsh reality is that most insurance companies train their adjusters to deny as many claims as possible, saving the company money.
+Although the law requires employers to have workers’ compensation insurance coverage for employees, it does not require the insurance companies to pay out benefits.
+The harsh reality is that most insurance companies train their adjusters to deny as many claims as possible with the goal of saving the company money.

-A denial can be issued for something as small as a mistake made on a claim form.
-Appeals can be filed, however, the appeals process is lengthy and confusing.
-When you work with an experienced legal team, like the one at Schuster Law, you can be sure that the common mistakes made on the initial claim are avoided and your chance of getting your claim approved the first submission will be much higher.
-If you’ve already received a denial, our workers compensation lawyers can guide you through the appeals process and help you get the evidence you need to prove that your claim is valid.
+Workers’ comp claim denials can be issued for something as small as a mistake made on a claim form.
+Appeals can be filed yet the appeals process is lengthy and confusing.
+When you work with an experienced legal team like the one at Schuster Law, you can be sure that the common mistakes made on initial claims are avoided and your chance of getting your claim approved on the first submission will be much higher.
+If you’ve already received a denial, our workers’ compensation lawyers can guide you through the appeals process and help you get the evidence you need to prove that your claim is valid.